The German Promenade (UNESCO)

 Tour description

-Hello, my name is Martin, and I am looking forward to leading you on a walking tour through Wroclaw!
+Hello, my name is Martin.
+I'm a passionate history lover and a tourism studies student, and I can't wait to lead you on a walking tour through Wroclaw!

 START: Plac Biskup Nankiera (Bishop Nankiera Plaza)